Marshblocker/facts/README.md

    If ever you will change the location of the `facts` directory, you **always need to repeat this step**<sup>[1](#f1)</sup>.

-4. Setup is done. *facts* will run everytime you enter `python` in `cmd` or open the built-in Python shell.
+4. Setup is done. *facts* will run everytime you use a Python interpreter.

 ## Acknowledgements